Back to Blog

 I don’t need to compare myself to anyone else to feel accomplished.
 I just need to push myself in ways that matter to me.

 And the best part?
 The progress is measurable.
 Unlike other forms of exercise, where results can feel slow and frustrating, running gives instant feedback.
 I can see my distance increase (for tips on tracking your runs check-out my post: 6 Easy Ways to Track Your Running Progress as a Beginner Runner).
 I can feel my body getting stronger.
-I can track my progress with simple numbers – minutes, kilometers, pace, effort (interested in my Running Tracker?
-Check-it out in my New Runner Guide).
+I can track my progress with simple numbers – minutes, kilometers, pace, effort.

 Tracking my runs has been a game-changer.
 Seeing those small improvements – whether it’s running for an extra minute without stopping or completing a route that once felt impossible – gives me something tangible to celebrate and compare myself against.